Twitch's New Monetization & TOS Changes: What You Need To Know

-On 6 June 2023, Twitch released an update to their Terms of Service and Monetized Streamer Agreement.
-But as with most other updates they've posted, they received backlash from the community.
+On 6 June 2023, Twitch introduced significant updates to their Terms of Service and Monetized Streamer Agreement.
+These changes sparked backlash from the community, as creators face new monetization rules and restrictions.

 Jump to section: